-Parents are earnestly requested (1) to note the rule of the Board requiring the payment of tuition in advance; (2) to examine carefully the reports of standing sent out at the close of each term; (3) to furnish their sons with but little more money than is needed to meet the necessary expenses as stated above.
+Parents are earnestly requested (1) to note the rule of the Board requiring the payment of tuition in advance; (2) to examine carefully the reports of standing sent out at the close of each semester (half semester in the case of students of the Academy); (3) to furnish their sons and daughters with but little more money than is needed to meet the necessary expenses as stated above.

 Students found to be spending money too freely will not be retained in the institution.

 Parents and friends of the students are cordially invited to visit the College, when in either city, attend the classes and observe for themselves how the institution is conducted.
-Acquaintance with the parents of the students does much to deepen the interest of the professors in the welfare of the students, and often gives valuable insight into their character.